Germany–India relations: Defence and security

 A German delegation led by Defence Minister Ursula von der Leyen interacting with senior officers of the Indian Navy's Western Naval Command in Mumbai; 28 May 2015.

 India and Germany maintain an ongoing dialogue in the areas of commercial maritime security and cooperation in the field of anti-terrorism.
 The Indian Navy and the German Navy conducted joint-exercises in 2008 for the first time, following an anti-piracy co-operation agreement between the two nations signed in 2006.

 Germany's military is principally structured to defend Eastern Europe and to supporting NATO operations in the Western European theatre of operations.
 Unlike UK and France, Germany not only does not have any sovereign territories in the Indo-Pacific region but is also incapable of power projection.

 Hostile public sentiment in Germany towards overseas combat operations and the inability of Germany to independently sustain high-intensity long-range military deployments are obstacles to a meaningful strategic defense and security relationship.

-As part of Germany's strategic transformation and strengthening of cooperation in the Indo-Pacific region, Germany's ThyssenKrupp AG and India's Mazagon Dockyard Shipbuilding Co., Ltd. signed a memorandum of understanding to jointly bid for the construction of submarine for the Indian Navy.
+As part of Germany's strategic transformation and strengthening of cooperation in the Indo-Pacific region, Germany's ThyssenKrupp AG and India's Mazagon Dock Shipbuilders signed a memorandum of understanding to jointly bid for the construction of submarine for the Indian Navy.
 German Defense Minister Boris Pistorius has stressed that India's continued reliance on Russian weapons is not in Germany's interest, he also acknowledging that "Germany cannot change (India's reliance on Russian weapons) on our own".
+In 2025, Rheinmetall and Reliance Defence came together in the field of ammunition manufacturing.
+Reliance has also tied up with Diehl Defence.
+Germany's Hensoldt has partnered with Indian firms (such as Samtel Avionics) in the area of radar, sensor, and avionics technologies.

+In the first half of 2024, India was the third largest importer of the German defense sector.
+Germany is fifth among India's defense suppliers.

+In 2024, Germany participated in the first edition of Exercise Tarang Shakti.
+The German Air Force contingent consisted of five Eurofighter Typhoon and an A400M Atlas, which is the largest deployment of German air assets in an exercise as well as their first deployment to a millitary exercise in India.
+One or the jets was piloted by Lieutenant General Ingo Gerhartz, the Chief of the German Air Force, who flew five hours straight to the Sulur Air Force Station.

+In April 2026, Germany and India signed a Defence Industrial Cooperation Roadmap.
+The two countries have agreed to coordinate in the area of United Nations peacekeeping training.